“There is never an excuse for joylessness—our salvation is so precious.”

 Jesus is the indescribable gift we not only receive at belief but each day if we consciously and worshipfully remember (2 Corinthians 9:15).

 We can’t forget that He accomplished everything for us.
-Christ gave us salvation—the one thing, that even if we were destitute in every way—would complete us, satisfy us, and grant us eternal hope.
+Christ gave us salvation—the one thing that even if we were destitute in every other way would complete us, satisfy us, and grant us eternal hope.
 Nothing can separate us from His love.We are more than conquerors through Him who loved us.
 Romans 8:37 Click To Tweet

 This brought me to Colossians 1:11-14, a beautiful passage describing the Gospel.
 As we meditate on its truth, our hearts can sing with thanksgiving every single day.

 “May you be strengthened with all power, according to His glorious might, for all endurance and patience, with joy giving thanks to the Father, who has enabled you to share in the saints’ inheritance in the light.”
 Colossians 1:11-12 (HCSB)

 Strength, endurance, and patience are in ample supply to one person—the one who has been made righteous by Christ.
 The word “enabled” in verse 12, also translated as “qualified,” means “to authorize or empower.”

 Without Jesus we are far, far, far from being worthy of heaven.
 Our future was dim, destroyed by the heavy, condemning nature of our sin.
 But God, through the sufficient sacrifice of His Son, qualifies us to receive a marvelous inheritance instead.